Corruption in Bahrain

 Corruption in Bahrain is an ongoing concern for the nation.
-Bahrain became a party with United Nations Convention against Corruption in 2010 after signing it in 2005.
+Bahrain became a party to the United Nations Convention against Corruption in 2010 after signing it in 2005.

 Statistical evaluations

-In Transparency International's 2024 Corruption Perceptions Index, which scored 180 countries on a scale from 0 ("highly corrupt") to 100 ("very clean"), Bahrain scored 53.
-When ranked by score, Bahrain ranked 53rd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
-For comparison with regional scores, the average score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Comoros, Djibouti, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen) was 34.
-The best score among Middle Eastern and North African countries was 68 and the worst score was 12.
+In Transparency International's 2025 Corruption Perceptions Index, Bahrain scored 50 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Bahrain ranked 56th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, and Yemen) was 69, the average was 39 and the worst was 13.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181 in a two-way tie).